Exploring the electromagnetic properties of neutrinos at a short-baseline reactor neutrino experiment: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Cecile Jollet for kindly providing the publicly available simulation ROOT files corresponding to the decays of cosmogenic nuclei backgrounds, $^{9}$Li and $^{8}$He.
 We gratefully acknowledge support from the National Key R\&D Program of China under grant No.~2024YFE0110500.
 Maxim Gonchar and Vitalii Zavadskyi are supported in the framework of the State project ``Science'' by the Ministry of Science and Higher Education of the Russian Federation under the contract 075-15-2024-541.
+We acknowledge the anonymous referee for the comments and suggestions that have helped us to improve our manuscript.

 This paper represents the views of the authors and should not be considered a JUNO collaboration paper.